fthomas/refined/docs/src/point.md

   Predicate.instance(p => p.x >= 0 && p.y < 0, p => s"($p is in quadrant 4)")
 ```

-We have now everything in place to refine our values:
+We have now everything in place to refine `Point` values with the `refine`
+function and our predicates:

 ```tut
 import eu.timepit.refined.refine